-Click HERE to read the latest CSBA President’s Bulletin!
+Click HERE to view the 2019 CSBA Annual Report

 Dans certaines régions du pays, il y a une érosion croissante des droits fondamentaux des Canadiens à l’égard d’une voix démocratique locale en matière d’éducation publique.
 Dans tout le Canada depuis des décennies, la gouvernance de l’éducation des enfants et des adolescents a été confiée à des commissaires élus à l’échelle locale.
 Il appartient aux citoyens de protéger les Voix locales en vue d’assurer des Choix locaux.

 The letter below was sent to media across the country.

 In some areas of the country there is an increasing erosion of the fundamental rights of Canadians with regard to local democratic voice in public education.
 Governance of the education of children and youth in Canada has been entrusted to locally elected trustees across the country for decades.
 Protecting Local Voices to ensure Local Choices is the responsibility of citizens.

 November 6, 2018 – The Canadian School Boards Association (CSBA) is pleased to announce, after a national search, that Nancy Pynch-Worthylake will serve as the new Executive Director of the Association, effective immediately.

 “The CSBA is very pleased to welcome Nancy to the team.
 Her extensive experience in all facets of public education, along with her energy and passion for democratic leadership at the local level are assets that will serve the national organization very well,” said CSBA President Laurie French, who chaired the National Search Committee.

 Nancy has served as a School Board Association Executive Director at the provincial level, as a provincial government Senior Executive Director and as a Superintendent of Schools (CEO).
 She is fluent in French and English and holds degrees at the Bachelor and Masters levels, as well as certification in governance and graduate level education in leadership and administration.